okl/danger-tokenmgr/README.md

 ## Running

+First, create conf/tokenmgr.yml (see conf/tokenmgr.yml.sample) as
-First, edit zookeeper-storage.clj to match the zookeeper url to the correct one for your environment.
+appropriate for your environment.

+Next you must properly initialize the SlickGrid submodule.
+In the top-level directory, run:
+	git submodule init
+	git submodule update

 To start a web server for the application, run: